American Forts: East

 Octagon House

-Part of the house was supposedly first used as a settlers' blockhouse against Indians but later rebuilt into the present 12-room manor house in 1856.
-Used as a station on the Underground Railroad.
+Built in 1856 by Isaac Brown.
+Part of the house was supposedly first used as a blockhouse against Indians (so the story goes), or was built on the site of an earlier fort or trade post (perhaps Rolette's 1815 post ?) (see above).
+The manor house was supposedly used as a station on the Underground Railroad, also according to legend.
 Located at 276 Linden Street.
 Operated as a museum from 1975 - 2015.
 Now closed and is a private residence.

 Camp Hamilton